-During the COVID-19 pandemic, we have continued to focus on ensuring the safety of our workforce whilst continuing the work we do to make our therapies available to people with cancer.
-Our facilities in the US and UK have remained open to support critical manufacturing and scientific activities.
-We continue to work with our employees to ensure that they follow guidelines set out by the UK and US governments, as well as regional guidance including requirements for social distancing and mask wearing.
-In addition to safe working practices, we invested in personal protective equipment and installed screens and other physical measures to enhance the COVID safety of our facilities.
-Where our employees do not need to come into the facilities to perform critical activities, those employees are working from home.
+During the COVID-19 pandemic we have continued to focus on ensuring the safety of our work force whilst continuing the work we do to make our therapies available to people with cancer.
+Our facilities in the U.S. and U.K. remained open to support critical manufacturing and scientific activities.
+We are working with our employees to ensure that they follow guidelines set out by the U.K. and U.S. governments, as well as regional guidance including requirements for social distancing and mask wearing.
+In addition to safe working practices, we have invested in personal protective equipment and installed screens and other physical measures to enhance the safety of our facilities.